frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/email/email-template.md

 ### 1.3 Using HTML to build the template

-There's a `Use HTML` check that you can toggle to switch from the Text Editor to a code editor.
-This allows finer control over the body of the email and makes it easier use for features like loops in Jinja.
+There's a `Use HTML` check that you can toggle to switch from the text editor to a code editor.
+This allows finer control over the body of the email and makes it easier to use for features like loops in Jinja.

 ### 1.4 Templating
 Templates are compiled using the Jinja.
 To learn more about Jinja, [visit this page](https://jinja.palletsprojects.com/en/2.10.x/).